ve9u/vgangireddy/content/posts/sql-5-rules-to-select.md

 4\. equal

-\### GROUP BY: Rest of the fields which are not participating in the aggregate operations
+\### GROUP BY: The rest of the fields which are not participating in the aggregate operations

-These columns will group the result set into subset before applying aggregation operations, so that aggregated operation will happen in the groups.
+These columns will group the result set into subsets before applying aggregation operations so that aggregated operations will happen in the groups.

-The general rule of thumb, all non-aggregated cloumns in the
+The general rule of thumb, all non-aggregated columns in the

 \### Having: Filter on aggregated fields.

-This filed apply predicate condition over aggregated columns in the result-set.
+This field applies predicate conditions over aggregated columns in the result set.

 \## Additional Basic Clauses:

 1\.
 Sort the result set.

-Sometime results set need to present in a meaningful way by sorting based on different column values.
+Sometimes results set need to be present in a meaningful way by sorting based on different column values.

 ORDER BY clause will be used to sort the result set.

-based on subset of columns mentioned in the SELECT clause.
+based on a subset of columns mentioned in the SELECT clause.

 Example: